dmark/dmark/README.md

-## It Was the Best Butter
+# It Was the Best Butter

+A Unix and Linux evangelist since before Slackware was Slackware, I began my career in system operations in 1996.
+The ever-present digital identity footnote to my career eventually took centre stage, and I now work at the intersection of digital trust & identity and cybersecurity, GRC, and privacy.

 👨‍💻 I'm currently working on:

-- A B.A. in [Economics](https://en.wikipedia.org/wiki/Economics)
+- A B.A. in [Economics](https://en.wikipedia.org/wiki/Economics) at [Queen's University](https://queensu.ca),
-- Not putting more stuff on my plate than I actually have time for
+- Upgrading my CISSP to a CISSP-ISSAP.

 <!--👨‍🎓 I'm currently reading: